Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 > Attached to the east wall are two torch sconces.
 The southernmost one holds a torch with an intricate metal base.
 The other is empty.
 A skeleton in broken plate armor lies against the wall.
 The skeleton's right hand is on its throat, and its left hand holds the matching torch from the empty sconce.
 ^20d

 The coins scattered around the trapped chest total 50 gp, 100 sp, and 2,000 cp.
 The chest weighs 40 pounds and is unlocked.
 When opened, it releases a cloud of sleeping gas that fills the room.
-Any creature in the room must succeed on a DC 18 Constitution saving throw or be [[/5.
-Mechanics/Rules/Conditions.md#paralyzed\|paralyzed]] for 4 hours.
+Any creature in the room must succeed on a DC 18 Constitution saving throw or be paralyzed for 4 hours.
 If all the characters succumb to the gas, they are found by the witches who lair in area K56 and dragged to area K50, then left there unharmed.
 If even one character resists the effect of the gas, the witches do not appear.

 The armored skeleton on the floor is all that remains of an adventurer.
 His corpse has nothing of value.